 Upland cress is native to Southwestern Europe and has been cultivated since the 17th century in England.
 Today Upland cress is also naturalized in the United States and can be found at farmers markets, specialty grocers, and in the wild in Europe, Asia, and the United States.

 Recipes that include Upland Watercress.
 One is easiest, three is harder.

-Someone spotted Upland Watercress using the Specialty Produce app for iPhone and Android.
+Someone shared Upland Watercress using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

 Whole Foods Eugene OregonNear Eugene, Oregon, United States